The End of Star Formation in Galaxies

 Tidal Disruption Events

 Tidal Disruption Events (TDEs) occur when a star ventures too close to a black hole, such that the tidal forces from the black hole overcome the self-gravity of the star, tearing it apart.
 The accretion of the star onto the black hole produces a bright, observable flare.
 My collaborators and I have been researching the host galaxies of these events, finding that many have been observed in galaxies which show signs of a recent starburst.
 Please see our recent papers here and here.
+This host galaxy preference can be used to find new TDEs, so we have developed a machine-learning method to identify likely hosts using photometry alone.

 Gravitational lensing by large clusters of galaxies can aid in the detection of faint, high redshift galaxies.
 My collaborators and I have investigating lines of sight in our universe which contain multiple large clusters, enhancing the ability to magnify large regions of space behind the clusters.
 Please see recent papers here and here.